diantyapitaloka/Gemini-Python/README.md

 - Custom Safety Settings Tailor the content moderation filters to suit the specific needs and boundaries of your project.
 By adjusting these thresholds in Python, you ensure a reliable and brand-safe experience for all end-users.
 - Contextual Memory Management Maintain sophisticated conversation history by structuring chat sessions with built-in memory buffers.
 This enables the model to recall previous interactions accurately, providing a more cohesive and "human-like" dialogue.
 - Multimodal Input Support Expand your application’s horizons by processing images, videos, and text simultaneously within a single prompt.
 Leveraging Python's data handling libraries makes it simple to encode and send complex media to the Gemini API.
+- Automated Error Handling Implement robust retry logic and exception management to maintain high uptime for your AI services.
+This ensures that network fluctuations or API rate limits are handled gracefully without crashing your main application.

 ![image](https://github.com/diantyapitaloka/Gemini-Python/assets/147487436/2970dd78-4c48-4352-b400-6b69e34e636f)